Hesam-Eskandari/tech-school/csharp/level-1.md

   - Access an element: ``` var element = array[2][6]; ```
 - CLR in C# is optimized for single dimensional arrays.
 Then Jagged arrays are faster that rectangular arrays.
-- Array object properties: Length
+- Array object properties: Length,
 - Array static methods: Clear(), Copy(), IndexOf(); Reverse(), Sort(), …
 - Clear() is a static method which sets elements to zero value or null for reference types